x42en/sysplant/docs/contribute/installation.md

 - mkdocs to auto-generate html page from basic markdown structure and lazydoc output
 - mkdocs-awesome-pages-plugin in order to have a beautiful theme :wink:

+## Code Style
+This project use [BLACK code rules](/contribute/code_rules) as code style, please respect this.

 ## Adapt code exceptions
-If you are using vscode along with poetry you can find inside `pyproject.toml` some exclusion on Google style code.
+If you are using vscode along with poetry you can find inside `pyproject.toml` some exclusion on Black style code.
 If you need to add some extras ones [here](http://www.pydocstyle.org/en/6.2.2/error_codes.html) is the Error codes.

 ## Install project
 Once your [prerequises](contribute/prerequise) are met, you should then launch poetry and install dependencies